Lesson Plan on Bridges: Forces, Arch Bridges, & Truss Bridges

 - Bridge Unit Presentations and Field Trip Ideas - This is the culminating project following a 2 part hands-on unit study on Bridges.
 Also included are the field trips we went on during this unit and fun recipe ideas with a bridge theme.

-Over the years I have posted over 30 science and social-studies based unit studies, compromised of more than 140 lessons.
+- Fun, FREE Hands-on Unit Studies - Over the years I have posted over 30 science and social-studies based unit studies, compromised of more than 140 lessons.
 For each lesson I have included activities (with photos), our favorite books and YouTube video clips, lapbook links, and other resources.
-I posted links to all of my unit studies and lessons at Fun, FREE Hands-on Unit Studies .

 © 2012 Shannon